helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 - `se/se.xml` executes `se/hello-world/hello-world-se.xml` AND THEN executes `common/customize-project.xml`
 - `se/hello-world/hello-world-se.xml` executes `se/hello-world/customize-hello-world.xml` as the very last step.

-The declaration order for the two customization steps is first hello-world and then project.
+The declaration order for the two customization steps is first `customize-hello-world` and then `customize-project`.

 When interpreting the flow, the next steps are always computed.
 If the next steps are all optional, it is possible to skip them and generate the project.